 As it happens, a lot.
 The technologies which are likely to act as a catalyst for IT/OT convergence are increasingly (and sometimes exclusively) available on subscription, or on the cloud, or both.

-Millennials are joining industries with a very different set of expectations than those who’ve come before them.
+Millennials are joining industries with a quite different set of expectations than those who’ve come before them.
 They’re used to instant gratification and are willing to work incredibly hard to achieve positive results.

 So, what does this mean for the future and is it as simple as old versus young when it comes to the arguments for and against convergence?

-The influx of millennials has coincided with the rise of Industry 4.0 and the IIoT.
-Manufacturers are beginning to see the advantages of utilising big data and are taking active steps to utilise its potential.
+The influx of millennials has coincided with the rise of Industry 4.0 and the Industrial IoT.
+Manufacturers are beginning to see the advantages of utilising big data analytics and are taking active steps to utilise its potential.

-Bringing together IT and OT allows for more collaboration throughout the business.
-It ensures that everyone has access to the same real-time information that’s needed for the organisation to be truly agile.
+Bringing together IT and OT systems allows for more collaboration throughout the business.
+It ensures that everyone has access to the same real-time OT information that’s needed for the organisation to be truly agile.

 This fast and effective sharing of vital information is something millennials are accustomed to anyway.
 Instant messaging and platforms like Twitter provide answers quicker than ever before.
 Today’s breaking news stories happen on social media not in the following day’s newspapers.
 Millennials see no reason as to why this speed can’t be replicated in the workplace too.